Coronavirus (Covid-19) asymptomatic testing:

-Increased testing in this way will help us find and isolate more cases, giving us all a better chance of stopping the virus from spreading.
+Asymptomatic testing helps us to find and isolate more cases, giving us all a better chance of stopping the virus from spreading.

 Where can I get a test if I have no symptoms?

-Asymptomatic Testing is available seven days per week from 10am to 6pm at the following locations:
+Asymptomatic Testing is also available seven days per week from 10am to 6pm at the following locations:

 Who should go to an asymptomatic testing site (ATS)?

 An ATS can be visited by anyone who does not have the following common symptoms of Coronavirus (Covid-19): a new continuous cough, fever/temperature of 37.8C or higher, or a loss/change in sense of smell/taste.